margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Purpose of Studying History ##
 The purpose of studying history and the humanities is to learn to become a moral and spiritually upright individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.

-## Do you have hope? ##
-Today after breaking down and losing trust in myself because everything swirling around, a therapist asked if I have hope.
-Do I have a reason to be hopeful and to hope?
-I didn't know.
-I shared that I had hope in everyone around me and the hope in the next generation, but I did not have hope in myself.

-I hoped and dreamed to write a book, but I do not want to write a book.
-Christian Scientists told me I COULD NOT WRITE, I COULD NOT WRITE, I COULD NOT WRITE.

 # Creative Writing #
 ## Tennessee and Nashville ##
 Tennessee used to be the west, and the state of the frontier, not just the south.